quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Business-Law_-Text-and-Cases/bltc_part40_Terms_and_Conce.md

 ??x
 If a bank fails to detect an alteration on a check, it is liable to its customer for the loss because it did not pay as the customer ordered.
 The bank’s liability is the difference between the original amount of the check and the altered amount.

-Explanation: For example, if Hailey Lyonne writes a check for $11 but it is altered to $111 by someone else, her account will be charged $11 (the amount she ordered), while the bank is responsible for the remaining $100.
+Explanation: For example, if Hailey Lyonne writes a check for $11 but it is altered to $111 by someone else, her account will be charged $11 (the amount she ordered), while the bank is responsible for the remaining$100.

 ```java
 // Pseudocode for calculating bank's liability due to alteration